TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 So whether you’re a first-timer or a veteran at reversing C++, this is a fun(?) way to dive deep into or review neat aspects of the language.

-If you want to follow along, you can grab the challenge here: [GitHub](https://github.com/TrebledJ/ctf-binaries/tree/main/hkcert-2023/decompetition-vitamin-cpp) (or if you joined the CTF: [platform.ctf.hkcert.org](https://platform.ctf.hkcert.org/challenges/57)).
+If you want to follow along, you can grab the challenge here: [GitHub](https://github.com/TrebledJ/ctf-binaries/tree/main/hkcert-2023/decompetition-vitamin-cpp).
 I’ll also be relying on [Ghidra](https://ghidra-sre.org/) as my decompiler, because I ~~am poor~~ want to support open-source.

 ## Description